amarkrsinha1997/nekkha/COMPLETE_DOCUMENTATION.md

 - Example: 1 crore deposit = 12 lakh/year

 **Signup With Referral Code**
+- The 12% base rate is **split** between you and your referrer:
-- User gets: **11% annually**
+  - User gets: **11% annually** (11/12 of the base rate)
-- Referrer gets: **1% bonus** (of user's earnings)
+  - Referrer gets: **1% annually** (1/12 of the base rate)
-- Example: 1 crore deposit = 11 lakh/year (user) + 11,000/year (referrer)
+- Example: 1 crore deposit = 11 lakh/year (user) + 1 lakh/year (referrer)

 **When You Refer Others**
 - Your referral gets: **11% annually**
-- You get: **1% bonus** (passive income on top of your deposit)
+- You get: **1% annually** from the base 12% rate on their deposit (passive income on top of your own deposit)
-- Example: Friend deposits 1 crore = they get 11 lakh/year, you get 11,000/year
+- Example: Friend deposits 1 crore = they get 11 lakh/year, you get 1 lakh/year

+### Key Points

+The 12% base interest rate is the platform's total payout.
+When a referral code is used:
+- **11%** goes to the depositor (the person who used the code)
+- **1%** goes to the referrer (the person whose code was used)
+- Total = **12%** (the full base rate is distributed)

+**Important:** The referrer's 1% comes from the platform's 12% base rate, NOT from the user's 11% earnings.
+This is a split of the base rate (1/12), not a bonus deducted from the user's portion.

 ### Messaging Rules

 ✅ **ALWAYS SAY:**
 - "12% if you sign up directly (without referral code)"
-- "11% if you use a referral code"
+- "11% if you use a referral code (the 12% is split: 11% to you + 1% to referrer)"
-- "Referrer earns 1% bonus from your earnings"
+- "Referrer earns 1% from the base rate on your deposit (1/12 of the total interest paid)"

 ❌ **NEVER SAY:**
+- "Referrer gets 1% bonus from your earnings" (implies they get 1% of your 11%)
+- "11,000 Nexa bonus" when referring to 1 crore deposit (should be 1 lakh)
-- Just "11%" without explaining when/why
+- Just "11%" without explaining the split mechanism
-- "Up to 12%" without clarifying conditions

 ## Visual Breakdown